Oscar5323/Oscars-Portfolio/README.md

 This repo cointains html and css code

-Lee Steven helped me on some of the problems i was having
+Lee Steven helped me on some of the problems i was having he also showed me a code how to direct other to a second page

 ## Portfolio Site